scylladb/scylladb/docs/operating-scylla/security/create-superuser.rst

 a consistency level of QUORUM, whereas those for all other roles are read at LOCAL_ONE.
 QUORUM may significantly impact performance, especially in multi-datacenter deployments.

-To prevent performance degradation and ensure better secuirty, we highly recommend creating a custom superuser.
+To prevent performance degradation and ensure better security, we highly recommend creating a custom superuser.
 You should:

 #.
 Use the default ``cassandra`` superuser to log in.